Friend09/copilot_practice_material/practice/beginner/reading/01-introduction.md

 # 01 - Introduction to GitHub Copilot

 GitHub Copilot is an AI pair programmer that helps you write code faster and with less effort.
-Powered by OpenAI Codex, it suggests completions for code, entire functions, and even whole files in real-time within your editor.
+Powered by advanced AI models, it suggests completions for code, entire functions, and even whole files in real-time within your editor.
 This introduction will cover what Copilot is, how it works, and why it's a revolutionary tool for developers.

 ## What is GitHub Copilot?

 GitHub Copilot is an artificial intelligence tool developed by GitHub and OpenAI to assist users of integrated development environments (IDEs) by autocompleting code.
-It was first announced by GitHub on June 29, 2021, and is available as an extension for various IDEs, including Visual Studio Code, Neovim, and JetBrains IDEs [1].
+It was first announced by GitHub on June 29, 2021, and is available as an extension for various IDEs, including Visual Studio Code, Neovim, JetBrains IDEs, Xcode, and Visual Studio [1].

 Copilot analyzes the context in your file and suggests lines of code or entire functions.
 It draws context from comments, function names, and the code around it.
 This means it can help you with: